White rhino shot dead at Florida safari park after ‘aggressively’ escaping enclosure

 “The rhino was hit several times (by gunshots) but was still able to exit the cypress stand and head east,” the report said.
 “It made it to the perimeter fence (and) they followed and continued shooting it. … After following it and shooting it for approximately 1/3 mile, the rhino fell and died.”

-“They estimated fifteen rounds were fired at the rhino based on the shell casings they collected.”
+“They estimated fifteen rounds were fired at the rhino based on the shell casings they collected,” the report said.

 Once the animal was dead, staff loaded it onto a trailer and drove it to a property where other animals are buried.